Yamavu/PicoMite_User_Manual/src/I_programming_in_basic_a_tutorial.md

 PRINT
 INPUT "Enter a number: "; a
 IF a < 2 THEN
-PRINT "Number must be equal or greater than 2"
+PRINT "Number must be 2 or greater"
 GOTO InpErr
 ENDIF
 Divs = 0